-City of Berkeley, Police Department, Emergency 911 City of Berkeley, Police Department, Sex Crimes: 644-6062 Highland General Hospital, Emergency: 437-4148 1411 East Thirty-First, Oakland Alta Bates Medical Center, Emergency: 204-1303 2450 Ashby Avenue, Berkeley
+City of Berkeley, Police Department, Emergency 911 City of Berkeley, Police Department, Sex Crimes: 644-6062 Highland General Hospital, Emergency: 437-4148 1411 East Thirty-First, Oakland Alta Bates Medical Center, Emergency: 204-1303 2450 Ashby Avenue, Berkeley policy on sexual assault and the procedures that will be followed to address the issues.
+If disciplinary action is taken, the person may appeal the action as set forth in the relevant sections of the Student Handbook, Faculty Handbook or Staff Handbook.

 Rights of the Accused: the individual accused of sexual assault is entitled to due process and will be given notice and the opportunity to respond to the allegation made against him/her.
-The individual can seek representation and is entitled infomation about the campus policy on sexual assault and the procedures that will be followed to address the issues.
-If disciplinary action is taken, the person may appeal the action as set forth in the relevant sections of the Student Handbook, Faculty Handbook or Staff Handbook.
+The individual can seek representation and is entitled information about the campus